javi-jimenez/laia/README.md

 ### Call for Support

-At this stage, Laia seeks non-compromise funding specifically to support Francisco Javier Jiménez’s full-time dedication to initial research efforts.
+At this stage, Laia seeks non-compromise funding specifically to support Francisco Javier Jiménez Gómez’s full-time dedication to initial research efforts.
 This flexible funding is vital for:

 - Sustaining living costs during the research phase.
 - Accelerating progress without the delay of formal proposal preparations.